dmitrio03/portfolio/_projects/software-revenue-recognition.md

 ## Development revenue: recognized as work is completed, not as time passes

-This is the part of the accounting that is genuinely more complex, and it is where a purely time-based shortcut — dividing a contract by its number of months, the same way license revenue works — would be **the wrong method entirely**, even though it looks similar on the surface.
+This is the part of the accounting that is genuinely more complex, and it is where we need a purely time-based formula.
+Dividing a contract by its number of months, the same way license revenue works--this would be **the wrong method entirely**, even though it looks similar on the surface.

-A grant-funded software development project does not deliver value at a steady, predictable pace the way a hosted subscription does.
+Software development projects do not deliver value at a steady, predictable pace the way a hosted subscription does.
 Some months involve intense design and engineering work; others might be lighter, waiting on a partner's feedback or a compliance review.
 Recognizing revenue based purely on the calendar would completely disconnect the company's reported earnings from its actual progress.
-Under ASC 606, work performed "over time" — which most custom software development qualifies as — has to be measured using either an **input method** or an **output method**, and Fake Telemedicine, Inc. uses the input method known as **cost-to-cost**.
+Under ASC 606, work performed "over time"--which most custom software development qualifies as--has to be measured using either an **input method** or an **output method**, and Fake Telemedicine, Inc. uses the input method known as **cost-to-cost**.

 The formula looks like this:

+$$
-**Percent Complete = Costs Incurred to Date ÷ Total Estimated Cost of the Project**
+\text{Percent Complete} = \frac{\text{Costs Incurred to Date}}{\text{Total Estimated Cost of the Project}}
+$$

 And once percent complete is known:

+$$
-**Revenue Recognized to Date = Contract Value × Percent Complete**
+\text{Revenue Recognized to Date} = \text{Contract Value} \times \text{Percent Complete}
+$$

 The entire calculation depends on one thing: knowing, with real accuracy, how much the project has actually cost to build so far.
 That number does not come from a spreadsheet estimate or a guess.
 It comes from the same kind of underlying records any accountant would recognize immediately.